The Essential Guide to Generative AI: What You Should Know in 2025

 Training

 During training, generative models learn to capture the underlying probability distribution of the training data.
-They adjust their parameters (weights and biases) through optimization algorithms like stochastic gradient descent (SGD) to minimize the difference between generated data and real data.
+They adjust their parameters (weights and biases) through optimization algorithms like stochastic gradient descent (SGD) to minimize the difference between generated and real data.

 Latent Space